Set animal: Disappearance of the Sha

 Although Set was originally viewed as the son and defender of Ra and the Egyptian kings, his reputation among the people declined along with the rise of the cult of Osiris.
 Originally a vegetation-god, Osiris became one of the pre‑eminent gods of the Egyptian pantheon.
-Worship in the Osiris cult stressed the role of Set as violence personified; the murderer of his brother and usurper of his throne who, instead of standing alongside Horus, became his eternal enemy.
+Worship in the Osiris cult stressed the role of Set as violence personified: the murderer of his brother and usurper of his throne who, instead of standing alongside Horus, became his eternal enemy.
 This view of Set was encouraged during the Second Intermediate Period, when Egypt was invaded by the Hyksos from Western Asia.
 Their god Sutekh became identified with Set; a contrary view holds that Sutekh is an Egyptian name only, and an epithet of Set, and was not the name the Hyksos used for their god.

 Set continued to be revered during the New Kingdom.
 Several kings of the Nineteenth and Twentieth Dynasties had royal names indicating their devotion to Set, and these names were written with a hieroglyphic representation of the god as a determinative.
 Here, Set is depicted as a seated deity with a Set animal's head.

 During the Third Intermediate Period, however, Set was deeply unpopular: his worship was abandoned, and many depictions of him were destroyed or defaced.
 References to and depictions of the Set animal must have suffered a similar fate.

 Identification

 Hieroglyphs and artwork of Set evolved over millennia until becoming standardized, making identification a difficult process; there is debate as to which hieroglyphs actually depict Set and the associated animal.

 The sha has no independent mythology associated with it that could aid with identification in either reality or fantasy, outside of its association with Set.
 Although the Set animal is called the "Typhonic Beast", it is so-named because the Greeks equated Set or Sutekh with their own chaos-monster Typhon.

-Some Egyptologist speculate that it is a purely fantastic or composite animal, which never existed in nature – the opinion of E.A.W.
+Some Egyptologists speculate that it is a purely fantastic or composite animal, which never existed in nature – the opinion of E.A.W.
 Budge, among others.

 Depictions of the Set animal as an animal appear distinctly canine, but the precise identity of the animal has never been firmly established.
 It is sometimes described as a jackal or some other wild dog, although the jackal is usually identified with the god Anubis.
-In connection with Anubis, the jackal is never depicted with the distinguishing features of the Set animal: The stiff, typically forked tail; the squared ears; and the long, slightly curved nose.
+In connection with Anubis, the jackal is never depicted with the distinguishing features of the Set animal: the stiff, typically forked tail; the squared ears; and the long, slightly curved nose.
 It is conceivable that these features were added to representations of the jackal as a contrivance to distinguish Set from Anubis.
 Early representations of the Set animal frequently omit the fork at the end of the tail, or show it resembling a more naturalistic tuft instead, so the idea of the forked tail may have been symbolic rather than intended to show a trait of an actual animal.